 How to Turn Boiling Water into Snow

-This winter, I was determined to try this whole boiling water trick out for myself.
+Last winter, I was determined to try that boiling water trick out for myself.
 So early one morning, Sean and I got the water ready, grabbed the camera, and headed out to the lake.
 Here are some tips on how you can turn boiling water into snow (and photograph it).

 It has to be cold enough.